CortexIntelligentAutomation/docs/content/en/docs/2022.9/Reference/APIs/cortex-api-gateway-service/_index.md

 ---
-title: "Cortex API Gateway Service"
+title: "CORTEX API Gateway Service"
-linkTitle: "Cortex API Gateway Service"
+linkTitle: "CORTEX API Gateway Service"
 type: swagger
-description: "This section includes all reference documentation for the APIs exposed by the Cortex API Gateway Service."
+description: "This section includes all reference documentation for the APIs exposed by the CORTEX API Gateway Service."
 ---

 {{< workinprogress >}}